fangsitang/fangsitang/README.md

 # Hi, I'm Fang 👋
 I'm passionate about quant finance, portfolio management and trading - all things related to maximizing ROI 🫡 📈.

+Here's a brief overview of my info, skills, past work and projects 👇 :

+## Contact

 📩 fangsitang@outlook.com\
 👤 <a href="https://www.linkedin.com/in/fangsitang" target="_blank">LinkedIn</a>

-Here's a brief overview of my skills, past work and projects 👇 :

 ## Technologies I work with 🔧